cdown/sshrc/README.md

 * For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login..

-### Contributing

-If you have a niche similar in spirit to the above tmux and vim configurations (e.g. screen, mosh), please consider adding a page to the wiki.

 ## Troubleshooting

 See the active issues if you're having a problem.
 Here are known current issues: